kmaterna/InSAR_CGM_readers_writers/README.md

 library.io_cgm_hdf5.read_cgm_hdf5_demo_python(filename);
 ```

 7. You can extract pixels as GeoCSV using the library.
-Each pixel's time series will be saved in a GeoCSVV file.
+Each pixel's time series will be saved in a GeoCSV file.
  ```python
 from CGM_Readers import library